ironhead03/Bigger-Prey-GDD/README.md

 # Bigger-Prey-GDD

-Design document for game Bigger Prey
+Game design document for the Bigger Prey game